khaiqtran13/single-spa_angular-angularJS/README.md

 ### Development

-1. go to `angular-app` and `npm run serve-spa` to serve the Angular App
+1. go to `angular-app` and `npm run serve-spa` to serve the Angular Sidebar App
+2. in another terminal, go to `angular-app-content` and `npm serve --port 8082` to serve the Angular Content App
-2. in another terminal, run `http-server .` at the root
+3. in another terminal, run `http-server .` at the root
-3. navigate to app at `http://localhost:8080/`
+4. navigate to app at `http://localhost:8080/`

+### TODO

 ### Set-Up